RunestoneInteractive/httlads/_sources/BeerPredictions/BeerPredictions.rst

 but in the real world you need to make predictions for things that you have not seen before.

-The first thing we’ll do create two simplified dataframes one that contains a column containing the taste rating for each beer and a second column that contains the overall rating.
+The first thing we’ll do create two simplified DataFrames one that contains a column containing the taste rating for each beer and a second column that contains the overall rating.
 Next we’ll randomly select 80% of the data to use in creating our linear regression model, and 20% of